Johns Hopkins: Career

-Hopkins' early experiences and successes in business came when he was put in charge of the store while his uncle was away during the War of 1812.
+Hopkins's early experiences and successes in business came when he was put in charge of the store while his uncle was away during the War of 1812.
 After seven years with his uncle, Hopkins went into business together with Benjamin Moore, a fellow Quaker.
-The business partnership was later dissolved with Moore alleging Hopkins' penchant for capital accumulation as the cause for the divide.
+The business partnership was later dissolved with Moore alleging Hopkins's penchant for capital accumulation as the cause for the divide.

 After Moore's withdrawal, Hopkins partnered with three of his brothers and established Hopkins & Brothers Wholesalers in 1819.
 The company prospered by selling various wares in the Shenandoah Valley from Conestoga wagons, sometimes in exchange for corn whiskey, which was then sold in Baltimore as "Hopkins' Best".
 The bulk of Hopkins's fortune, however, was made by his judicious investments in myriad ventures, most notably the Baltimore and Ohio Railroad (B&O), of which he became a director in 1847 and chairman of the Finance Committee in 1855.
 He was also President of Merchants' Bank as well as director of a number of other organizations.
 After a successful career, Hopkins was able to retire at the age of 52 in 1847.

 A charitable individual, Hopkins put up his own money more than once to not only aid Baltimore City during times of financial crises but also to twice bail the Baltimore and Ohio Railroad company out of debt, in 1857 and 1873.

 In 1996, Johns Hopkins ranked 69th in "The Wealthy 100: From Benjamin Franklin to Bill Gates: A Ranking of the Richest Americans, Past and Present".